Tayside Orienteers

 Info

 This is the 3rd event in the Tayside Spring Series.
-Courses involve an intricate road and path network and map contours could play a prominent but not overwhelming role in selecting the best route.
+Courses involve an intricate road and path network with a lot of parkland.
+Map contours could play a prominent but not overwhelming role in selecting the best route.

 Location